intersystems/git-source-control/docs/hcc.md

 ![Sync option in menu](images/hcc/sync.png)

-This will bring up the sync interface, where you are able to see all the of the files you have changed, as well as add a descriptive comment for the changes you made.
-When you sync, these changes will be pushed to the git remote.
+This will bring up the sync interface, where you are able to see a list of the files you have changed, as well as add a descriptive comment for the changes you made.
+When you sync, these changes will be pushed to GitLab.

 ![Sync Interface](images/hcc/syncinterface.png)